 If you’re looking for a dog-friendly hike in a slot canyon, this is it!
 Little Wild Horse and Bell Canyons combine for an 8-mile loop trail interchanging between stunning landscapes and slim slot canyons that will transport you to a completely new world.
 Unlike many slot canyons, you do not need canyoneering skills or ropes to access these, and both dogs and people should have no issues slipping through even the slimmest sections.
 But like all slot canyons, please take precautions to ensure it won’t rain the day you attempt this hike, and if it does start, get out as quickly as possible.
 Flash floods are dangerous for everyone involved and can happen quicker than you think!

 In honor of your Jeep Camper, add this gorgeous 3.6 mile trail to your list!
 With wildflowers to see along the way if they’re in season, this arch is less crowded than the Corona Arch but just as dog-friendly.
 This trail is notoriously hard to follow because of the widely spaced cairns and light foot traffic.
 While it does have more elevation gain than the other hikes on this list, the payoff is certainly worth it with the arch — that looks suspiciously like the Jeep you drove in — perfectly framing the La Sal Mountains in the background.
 If you’re looking for a great photo to remind you of your epic camping and hiking trip to Moab, this is the place to take it!

 With so much to explore, there’s no time to waste!
-Book your Jeep Camper (or any of our fantastic models) out of the Las Vegas or Denver camper van rental sites today and hit the road.
+Book your campervan out of the Las Vegas, Salt Lake City or Denver camper van rental sites today and hit the road.
 Just don’t forget to note you’ll be bringing your pet along for the ride — we’ll make sure you have everything you need to make it a memorable trip for you both!